Loading...

 4) MMT’s Operational Description of Funding is Wrong.

 When you first encounter MMT you will have to adapt to the idea that government bonds do not necessarily fund government spending.
 MMT is right about this.
 The government has a printing press and could theoretically print cash or credit accounts when it spends.
 They do not have to fund spending from bond issuance.
-But MMT takes this concept too far by saying that “taxes don’t fund spending”.
+But MMT takes this concept too far by saying “taxes don’t fund spending”.
 MMTers love to berate Conservatives for claiming that government spending needs to be “paid for” with taxes and they’re right.
 The government does not have to fund all of its spending from current income ($ for $).
 The government doesn’t have to balance its budget and it doesn’t have to pay back the national debt.
 But saying “taxes don’t fund spending” is also rhetorical overreach, except in the opposite political extreme.

 In a technical sense, anyone can spend without income.
 Microsoft Corp doesn’t have to spend only from its current revenues.
 It can issue bonds or equity to fund its spending and people will happily hold those assets because MSFT is a highly credible entity.
 But the only reason anyone is willing to hold those assets is because MSFT has a huge amount of revenue that gives them credibility.
 It makes no sense to say MSFT income doesn’t fund its spending because MSFT income is what makes its financial assets valuable in the first place.
 It’s circular logic to say taxes don’t fund spending and inflation constrains spending because a government without income would have no credibility and super high inflation.